legendary-bro/Better-Pokecord/README.md

 (info latest)

-**Please note unless you caught your current last pokemon with the catch macro, the information on screen is inaccurate.**
+**Unless you caught your current last pokemon with the catch macro, the information displayed in the status menu is inaccurate.**

 ### 3.6 Quick sell